2020-mccabe-vanderbilt-es140X/ES140X/instructions/set_up_your_computers_Windows.md

 7. Type `jupyter notebook` into your terminal
 8. The jupyter notebook will be open as one tab in your default browser
 If this doesn't occur automatically, look a the output from your jupyter notebook command.
 You should see a web link that looks something like `http://localhost:8888/?token=fd014533bc5780c313dfd1803838a89c6a90cdcd75d0cb2b` Copy that link by highlighting it and using ctrl-c.
 Then, paste the link into the web browser of your choice.
 We recommend Google Chrome.
 9. Click on folders to navigate through them, or on files to open them.
 Text files will open with a built in text editor.
 Jupyter notebook files have the extension .ipynb.
-These are the files where you execute python code, and where we'll run are assignments from.
+These are the files where you execute python code, and where we'll run our assignments from.